 and those with a head for heights with a via ferrata set.

 The easy trails are particularly suitable for families with children.
 If you are traveling with small children, take the Cable car from Kandersteg and walk down to Oeschinensee for around 25 minutes on a path suitable for baby carriages.
 Native flowers, wild animals and a fantastic panorama are on the program here.
-And a delicious Oeschi-Glacé awaits the little hikers at the Oeschinensee mountain restaurant.
+And a delicious Oeschi-Glacé awaits little hiking fans at the Oeschinensee mountain restaurant.

 For those who like it a little faster, there is the mountain coaster next to the mountain station, while those who prefer a quieter ride can enjoy a relaxing rowing boat trip on the lake.